jadudm/paddle/README.md

 ## Exploring paddle

 There is [some documentation](https://docs.racket-lang.org/paddle@paddle/index.html) written, but paddle was a technology exploration carried out between myself and students.
 For me, it was a chance to explore macros, the implementation of a small language, and drawing interesting things in OpenGL.
 (And, I got to implement a [quadtree](https://github.com/jadudm/paddle/blob/explore/src/quadtree.rkt), with some rudimentary testing no less.)
-The ultimate goal was to use it as a simulation environment as part of a research-based course for first-year students particulates and air quality.
+The ultimate goal was to use it as a simulation environment as part of a research-based course for first-year students studying particulates and air quality.

 To explore paddle on your own, you'll want to [check out the source](https://github.com/jadudm/paddle/tree/master/examples).
 You can either clone the repository, or download it as a zipfile.
 Then, using DrRacket, open the code examples in the `examples` directory.